YNAB vs Mint 2021: Which Budgeting App Wins?

 Mint vs YNAB Comparison Chart

-Here is a mini breakdown of YNAB vs Mint so you can see how they compare side-by-side in terms of cost, device capability, credit score access, customer service, and cool features.
+Here is a mini breakdown of YNAB vs Mint so you can see how they compare side-by-side in terms of cost, mobile apps and device capability, credit score access, customer service, and cool features.

 |Software||Cost||Device Compatibility||Access to Credit Score||Customer Service||Features|